-Senate President Lawan, the Law equally Protects Females, Take Steps on Ellisha Abbo
+Senate President Lawan, the Law equally Protects Females, Take Steps On Senator Elisha Abbo

 Universally, from the angle of moral psychology the most sacred places on the planet are the burial ground, religious spaces and the Senate chamber.

-The yet to fully settle Senate President Ahmed Lawan of the 9th National Assembly along with Deputy Senator Ovie Omo-Agege are now in the midst of a worldwide video showing one of them, Senator Elisha Abbo violently beating up a woman.
+The yet to fully settle Senate President Ahmed Lawan of the 9th National Assembly along with Deputy President, Senator Ovie Omo-Agege are now in the midst of a worldwide video showing one of them, Senator Elisha Abbo violently beating up a woman.

-This unlawful incident took place in a Sex a Toys marketplace in Abuja, Nigeria.
+This unlawful incident took place in a Sex Toys marketplace in Abuja, Nigeria.
 The woman , an apparent working assistant in the store main fault as shown in the video was calmly and respectfully telling the livid Senator to “take it easy” as he got madder and angrier.

 It is unclear whether the Senator was drunk as reported in the media but what is clear is that the Senator along with some of his female and male friends including one “kemi” whom appears to be the Senator’s friend and also the main sex toys seller.
 She was also threatened many times with possible ‘slaps’ by the Senator; a scene that was playing out, in the company of an armed police officer.
 The defenseless woman was led away by the Senator’s police guard as commandingly instructed by the Senator.
 As a Psychologist that work with sex related issues, I wonder what the Senator as early as about 6:00 p.m. on a Saturday was particularly looking for as it relates to novelty items, like vibrators, dildos, butt plugs, strokers, cock rings, paddles, lingerie, strap ons, command cards, or string of bead like anal beads.